- What are the mine’s current and approved levels of production?

 - How is the community kept informed about the Chain Valley Colliery?

 - How is coal transported from the mine?

 Q. What are the mine’s current and approved levels of production?

-The Chain Valley Colliery has historically produced between 450,000 and 1,100,000 tonnes per annum (tpa) with the variability governed by several factors including demand and mining conditions (geology etc).
-The Project Approval permits a maximum output of 1,200,000 tpa.
-The Transport Report and all other sections of the Environmental Assessment (EA) have been developed using the 1,200,000 tpa figure to assess the maximum potential impact from this level of production.
+Chain Valley Colliery has historically produced between 450,000 and 1,500,000 tonnes per annum (tpa) with the variability governed by several factors including demand and mining conditions (geology etc).
+The approved Development Consent permits a maximum production limit of 2,100,000 tonnes per annum currently.

 Q. Where is the coal from Chain Valley Colliery sent?

 The EA has assumed that in an average year, product coal sales are distributed approximately as follows – 55% to export through Port Waratah, 30% to Vales Point Power Station and the remaining 15% split between smaller local customers.
 Please note that the distribution split varies (sometimes significantly) and this variation is expected to continue in the future.